 - Risk parity funds refer to the concept that gains in one asset class offset losses in another asset class.
 This strategy may improve risk-adjusted returns over a long period;

-- Passive investors use smart beta strategies (i.e., in quant funds or ETFs) to improve the risk-adjusted returns using other factors than the market cap.
+- Passive investors use smart beta strategies (i.e., in mutual funds or ETFs) to improve the risk-adjusted returns using other factors than the market cap;

 - Statistical arbitrage seeks to identify misplaced securities using the relationship between them.
 This strategy often employs financial ratios to open short and long positions.
 It's one of the active trading strategies;

-- Investors initially used managed futures strategies on futures markets to follow the major trends on the market.
-Nowadays, they have become more common in the stock markets, too.
+- Investors initially used managed futures strategies on future markets to follow the major trends on the market.
+Nowadays, they have become more common in the stock markets, too;

 - Factor-investing strategies use one or more factors that led to outperforming a benchmark index in the past.
 Some examples include growth, momentum, market cap, and value.
 The mathematical model scores each stock according to these factors and then uses the aggregate score to rank each of them;

 - Systematic global macro strategies seek to identify countries and regions with favorable fundamentals.
 In other words, the model allocates the funds by analyzing the economy in various areas around the world;

 - AI and big data strategies are the newest types of quant strategies.
 Generally, AI investing involves utilizing alternative data.
 Additionally, it is important to note that research has reported that machine-learning-based quant strategies tend to be more efficient than traditional quantitative investments.